 What’s more, the inventor of this car wants to travel between any two cities in the world in less than 30 minutes, in his super rocket, which he will start to build in 6-9 months time!

 Perspective is important though, and while a paperless world (and therefore a dead printer industry) does seem way off, technological growth has gone beyond the norm, so radical change in the world of the printer is probably going to take place sooner than we think.

-A Workflow is there to optimise Business Processes.
+A workflow is there to optimise business processes.
 Optimisation will inherently increase productivity, while adhering to your organisation’s document control policies and security.
-Read more about Workflows in this article.

 If you would like to learn more about Business Process Management and would like us to call you to answer more questions you may have around document archiving and management, please click the below tab.